-- Three-Year Vesting of Stock Options and Restricted Shares.
-A portion of each NEO's long-term incentive grant for 2020 was delivered in the form of stock options and restricted shares that vest ratably over three years. - Performance Restricted Stock Units.
-A portion of each NEO's long-term incentive grant for 2020 was delivered in the form of performance restricted stock units ("PRSUs").
-These PRSUs consist of five equal tranches, each of which will be earned if and when the closing price of one share of Common Stock equals or exceeds the specified stock price performance goal for such tranche for 60 consecutive trading days during the three year performance period beginning on the grant date.
-Earned PRSUs (if any) will not be settled until the third anniversary of the grant date, subject to the executive remaining employed by the Company on such date. - Deferred 40% of Annual Bonuses.
-Commencing with the annual bonus awarded to each NEO in respect of 2020, 40% of each NEO's annual bonus is deferred to subsequent years, with 20% of bonuses awarded in respect of 2020 to be paid in the first quarter of 2022 and the remaining 20% to be paid in the first quarter of 2023, subject in each case to the continued employment of the NEO.
-The remaining 60% was paid in March 2021.
+- Three-Year Vesting of Time-Based Equity Awards.
+A portion of each NEO's long-term incentive grant for 2022 was delivered in the form of restricted shares that vest ratably over three years. - Performance Restricted Stock Units.
+A portion of each NEO's long-term incentive grant for 2022 was delivered in the form of performance restricted stock units ("PRSUs").
+These PRSUs consist of five equal tranches, each of which will be earned if and when the closing price of one share of Common Stock equals or exceeds the specified stock price performance goal for such tranche for 60 consecutive trading days during the three-year performance period beginning on the grant date.
+Earned PRSUs (if any) will not be settled until the third anniversary of the grant date, subject to the executive remaining employed by the Company on such date.

-- No Tax Gross-ups.
-We do not have any contract or agreement with any NEO that provides for a tax gross-up payment, including those related to change-of-control payments subject to Sections 280G and 4999 of the Internal Revenue Code of 1986, as amended. - Double-Trigger Vesting.
+- Deferred 40% of Annual Bonuses.
+40% of each NEO's annual bonus is deferred to subsequent years, with 20% of bonuses awarded in respect of 2022 to be paid in the first quarter of 2024 and the remaining 20% to be paid in the first quarter of 2025, subject in each case to the continued employment of the NEO.
+The remaining 60% was paid in April 2023. - No Tax Gross-ups.
+We do not have any contract or agreement with any NEO that provides for a tax gross-up payment, including those related to change of control payments subject to Sections 280G and 4999 of the Internal Revenue Code of 1986, as amended. - Double-Trigger Vesting.
 Awards under the SEACOR Marine Equity Incentive Plans contain a so-called "double-trigger" vesting provision, which generally provides that awards will not be accelerated upon a change of control of the Company if (i) an acquiror replaces or substitutes outstanding awards in accordance with the requirements of the SEACOR Marine Equity Incentive Plans and (ii) a participant holding the replacement or substitute award is not involuntarily terminated within two years following the change of control. - Restrictions on Hedging or Pledging NEOs.
-The Company has adopted policies restricting hedging and pledging of Company securities by our NEOs. - No Change-of-Control Agreements with NEOs.
-Although the Executive Employment Agreements (described below) contain double-trigger severance protections in connection with a change-of-control, we do not maintain standalone change-of-control agreements with our NEOs.
+The Company has adopted policies restricting hedging and pledging of Company securities by our NEOs. - No Change of Control Agreements with NEOs.
+Although the Executive Employment Agreements (described below) contain double-trigger severance protections in connection with a change of control, we do not maintain standalone change of control agreements with our NEOs.